dsvinod90/dsvinod90/index.md

 I am a graduate student of Computer Science @ Rochester Institute of Technology, Rochester, NY.
 I used to be software engineer before pursuing my masters degree.
 I love to code and am passionate about building optimum solutions that are scalable and fault tolerant.
 I aim to be a successful backend engineer capable of designing and developing large scale distributed back end solutions.

-I am currently seeking internship opportunities for Summer 2022.
+I am currently seeking internship opportunities for Fall 2022/Spring 2023.
 I would like to work in a reputed organization where I would be part of an enthusiastic team of engineers working in tandem to build optimum, large-scale, fault tolerant systems.

 Besides love for technology, I enjoy cooking.
 I like to try out new recipes quite frequently.
 I am passionate about music and enjoy all kinds of Rock and Metal.
 As with any stereotypical developer, I too love coffee.
 This is a picture from Cheesecake Factory in <span style="color:lightgreen">Rochester, New York</span>.
 It is definitely one of the best places for desserts.
 </div>